-Welcome to the Translational Spine Research Laboratory
+Welcome to the Translational Spine and Joint Research Laboratory

 The focus of our research program is the pathophysiology and treatment of degenerative and developmental disorders affecting the spine and synovial joints.
 The scope of our research includes basic mechanistic studies, translational studies in animal models, and clinical studies in human patients.
 We use cutting edge techniques in molecular biology, biochemistry, and bioengineering, coupled with the novel in vitro model systems to study disease mechanisms.